Opposite34/Mask_RCNN/README.md

 This is a fork of matterport's Mask_RCNN.
 I intended for this to be used with tensorflow1-compatible mode for tensorflow2.
-Also, I tried my best to remove IPython as I'm not intended to use jupyter notebook in my project.
+Also, I tried my best to remove IPython as I'm not intended to use jupyter notebook in my project (I'll opt to use tkinter instead).

 # Mask R-CNN for Object Detection and Segmentation